May in global missions history: It happened today!

 throughout the country.
 Draper died in 1935, the year Mother's Day became an official event in

 England.
-A month later they will sail for India.
-While still single, Robert had become the first
+A month later they sailed for India.
+Earlier, while still single, Robert had became the

-missionary to the Afghans.
-During a furlough he met and fell
+first missionary to the Afghans.
+Then, during a furlough he met Elizabeth Mary Browne and had

 - May 15, 1946 -- Missionary Ruth Dech arrives in Benque Viejo, British Honduras (now

 Belize).
-She will give 40 years of missionary service there and in Costa Rica.
+She would give 40 years of missionary service there and in Costa Rica.

 - May 16, 1875 -- Birth of Matilda Smyrell Calder who spent two years as a missionary

-In 1906 Calder went to China where in 1913 she founded Ginling College.
+for Foreign Missions.
+In 1906 Calder went to China where in 1913 she founded Ginling

 - May 17 1817 -- Heinrich August Jaeschke, Moravian missionary to Tibet, was born in